mukul-rathi/old-personal-website/_posts/2018-09-01-OverfitAndRegularisation.md

 ## Bias vs Variance

 Two properties of a machine learning model we are interested in when debugging learning are bias and variance - these quantify two sources of error in a machine learning model.
+Together they form the *bias-variance* tradeoff inherent in most machine learning models.

 ### Bias: